Architecture Students Design, Build Pavilion

 Once the design was finalized, the students conducted a presentation for DuPage County officials.
 Even though a building permit wasn’t needed, Pearson felt the presentation added to the classroom experience.

 The students then constructed the pavilion in the TEC.
-Click here to watch a time lapse of the construction.
 After College of DuPage President Dr. Robert L. Breuder gave his approval, the students installed the pavilion.

 “Normally, architecture students are most heavily involved in the design aspects of a project,” Pearson said.
 “Here we added that layer of construction, which added to the depth of the course.”